wakeuplabs-io/0xPolygonID/docs/introduction.md

 Privado ID, with the help of zero-knowledge proofs, lets users prove their identity without the need of exposing their private information.
 This ensures both the **Freedom of Expression** and **Privacy by Default** (user's identities are secured by zero-knowledge cryptography).

+## Why Optimism ID?

+Optimism ID is the result of a [Mission Request](https://gov.optimism.io/t/ready-to-vote-zk-toolkit-for-zk-application-developers/7444) from the optimism community.
+The goal of this mission is to provide applications on Optimism with a toolkit that enables trusted, secure relationships between apps and users, emphasizing self-sovereign identity and privacy.
+While Privado ID is technically chain-agnostic, it was primarily designed for Polygon and required some adjustments to function on Optimism.
+Optimism ID is a fork of Privado ID, specifically tailored to simplify the implementation of the ZK identity toolkit on the Optimism network.

 ## Core Concepts of Privado ID: Verifiable Credentials, Identity Holder, Issuer and Verifier

 Every identity is identified by a unique identifier called [DID (Decentralized Identifier)](https://www.w3.org/TR/did-core/).
 Every identity-based information is represented via [Verifiable Credentials (VCs)](https://www.w3.org/TR/vc-data-model/).
 In the simplest terms, a VC represents any type of information related to an individual/enterprise/object.
 The VC could be as simple as the age of the entity or the highest degree held by it.
 It could also be a membership certificate issued by a DAO, for instance.

 :::note

 The toolset is fully compliant with the W3C standards.
-We have a [<ins>definition spec. for the Polygon ID DID method</ins>](https://github.com/0xPolygonID/did-polygonid).
+We have a [<ins>definition spec. for the Optimism ID DID method</ins>](https://github.com/wakeuplabs-io/opid-method-spec).

 :::